- 13 Jul 2022

 Success!
 You'll see that your static Translations are visible in place of the Google Translate translation.

-When an Attendee selects a language on the Event Page URL, all records related to that language will be queried.
+When an Attendee selects a language on the Event page, all records related to that language will be queried.

 The following objects and fields are currently supported for translation.

 - Waitlist Message